IMCTlab/ML-ethanol-optimization/README.md

 This repository represents machine learning (ML) script used in the publication ""

 Overall, we used XGBoost to train the model for predicting ethanol production in the combinatorial yeasts.

-We searched for suitable ML algorithms uisng the "caret" packages, and XGBoost was usd for comprehensive model training.
+We searched for suitable ML algorithms uisng the caret package, and XGBoost was usd for comprehensive model training.

 All analysis were performed under R version 4.1.1